Here at the Weld Community Foundation, we like to say we get a front-row seat to all the good happening in Weld County. It’s true—we are blessed

 The W.D.
 Farr Endowment Fund does not support:

 The Littler Youth Fund supports grants for youth programs/projects in Weld County and is all about making a positive impact in the lives of Weld County youth and addressing current and/or ongoing community needs.
-Please note: if an organization receives a Spring Program grant, they will not be eligible to receive a Fall Operating or Program grant.
+Please note: an organization may only receive one Littler Youth Fund grant per calendar year including program/project and operating grants.

 Details